man doing incline dumbbell presses

 This deltoid is mostly involved in exercises like upright row, seated rows, and reverse pec deck.
 You can also include rear-delt flyes to work this muscle group.

-During a close grip dumbbell press, this muscle is more active than the side deltoid.
+During a close-grip dumbbell press, this muscle is more active than the side deltoid.
 The posterior deltoid is more active when performing pulling movements, such as pulling the arm behind the body.

-The posterior delts are also active during close grip dumbbell presses.
+The posterior delts are also active during close-grip dumbbell presses.
 These exercises are more effective than barbell presses, which only activate the anterior delts.

 Benefits of Developed Anterior Deltoids

-• Start the Press:As soon as you start to press the barbell up, your anterior deltoid muscles kick in.
-The deltoids are involved in lifting the barbell off your chest.
-They work in conjunction with your chest and your triceps.
+• Start the Press: As soon as you start to press the barbell up, your anterior deltoid muscles kick in.
+The deltoids help lift the barbell off your chest.
+They work with your chest and triceps.

-• Raise your Arm: Your anterior deltoids work when you raise your arm forward, whether it is during a Barbell Bench Press, or reaching out to grab a thing.
+• Raise Your Arm: Your anterior deltoids work when you raise your arm forward, whether it is during a Barbell Bench Press or reaching out to grab a thing.
 This is particularly true when you lift your arms forward and upward.

 Re-cap